-SUMMARY: This position, under the direction of the Realty Program Manager, and the direct supervision of the Supervisory Realty Specialist, is responsible for the Real Estate Services function of the Realty Department.
-This position provides various types of service to restricted landowners and prepares complete case files for submission to the Bureau of Indian Affairs (BIA) for approval of transactions.
-The primary function of this position is to respond to clients’ requests for land information and maps, initiate case files, and to prepare complete case files for submission to the BIA for review and approval of transactions.
+SUMMARY: This position, under the direction of the Realty Program Manager, and the direct supervision of the Supervisory Probate Specialist, is responsible for the Probate and Estate Services function of the Realty Department.
+This position reports the deaths of deceased, restricted landowners to the Bureau of Indian Affairs (BIA), and initiates Federal Indian Probate.
+The primary function of this position is to gather information and documentation, and to prepare a complete probate case for submission to the BIA and to the Office of Hearings and Appeals (OHA) for the determination of heirs.
 This is a career ladder position with a level I and level II.
 Level I is an introductory/trainee position with limited independence; and level II includes additional responsibilities and increased independence.

 PERFORMANCE RESPONSIBILITIES: include the following.
 Other duties may be assigned.

 - Maintains strict confidentiality of the department and clientele.

 - Receives one-on-one technical direction from the Supervisory Probate Specialist or designee.

 - Possesses basic knowledge and skills or the ability to learn and apply the Code of Federal Regulations (CFRs) related to the Probate of Federally restricted lands.

 - Opens new probate files, maintains records, responds to requests for search of Last Will & Testaments from other agencies, and provides assistance.